-The attached site plan submitted by the applicant complies with the minimum setbacks requirements of §16.24.010.
+The site complies with the minimum setback requirements.

 Parking.
 The parking, loading areas, and snow storage sites for the proposed development shall be adequate, safe and properly designed.
 The developer may be required to install acceptable lighting at pedestrian or vehicular access points.